snowch/stratos-vagrant-box/README.md

 ### Overview

-This project contains scripts to automate the setup of the Ubuntu 12.04 to support Stratos, and and automate the setup of the Stratos runtime.
-This environment also provides a local Cloudstack vagrant environment for those users who want minimal configuration to try out Stratos.
+This project contains scripts to automate the setup of Ubuntu 12.04 to support Stratos, and to also automate the setup of the Stratos runtime.

+This environment also provides a local Cloudstack vagrant environment for those users who want minimal configuration of an IaaS to try out Stratos.

 **WARNING:** This environment is a work-in-progress.
 When it is ready for public use, a github release will be created.